Has your toddler been hit by a case of the bathtime blues? Does your baby scream throughout every bath?

 - Engage your baby with sensory activities like bubbles, puppet shows, and Peek-A-Boo.

 These fun games for older babies and toddlers are sure to turn those frowns upside down.
 Try putting your own spin on them to make them unique to your family!

 1. Bath Artist

 My children love to paint and draw, so I finally gave in and bought some bathtub finger paints.

 No, I don’t regret it.
 Yes, it gets messy, but the beauty of doing it in the tub is how easy it is to rinse off the color.
-Plus, my toddlers were so distracted, they didn’t even notice the shampoo in their hair.
+And my toddlers were so distracted that they didn’t even notice the shampoo in their hair.

 If you are feeling a little artsy, you can also buy some neon paint and a handheld UV blacklight.
 Let your toddler go crazy.
 Then switch off the lights and see the bright colors glow in the dark.